woshidama323/go-spacemesh/systest/README.md

 # Systest

+Notes:
+Make sure you've commited any changes you want to appear in the tests.

 ## Installation

 This testing setup can run on top of any k8s installation.
 The instructions below uses `minikube`.